Ep 6 - Beyond the Drink: Succeeding at Work Events Without Alcohol

 On a personal note newsletter.
 She's also the voice behind the Sober Living Stories podcast.
 Her mission is to shine a spotlight on individuals who have experienced incredible transformation in their lives and spends her free time helping other women entrepreneurs chase down their dreams.
 Check out today's episode and get tangible tips for how to say no to those alcoholic drinks.
 Jessica, thank you so much for coming and speaking to the audience about your story and talking through we're going to talk beyond the drink, balancing sobriety and social expectations at work.
 Such a hot topic, especially for those of us, like my listeners, that want not just a good life at work and a good career, but a life at home in a personal life that is sustainable.
 So why don't we just start with having you tell us a little bit about you and your story and your journey.

 Sure.
 Well, thank you for having me.
 My name is Jessica Stapanovic.
 I am a writer and the host of the Sober Living Stories podcast and also a mom of three.
 And we run a business here locally and my husband and I, so we have a full life.
 And yeah, I'll start a little bit about how I came up with the sober living stories title and that could tell you a little bit about my story and how I got here and I came up with that title.
 A lot of people who are writers may or may not know that when you want to write a book, what's just as important as actually writing a book is creating a platform from which that message can reach the world.
-And I didn't realize that, and I've learned that along the way and I decided to create the podcast to support the message of my memoir, which speaks about me overcoming alcoholism in my early twenty s.
+And I didn't realize that, and I've learned that along the way and I decided to create the podcast to support the message of my memoir, which speaks about me overcoming alcoholism in my early twenties.

 And so I did that.
 And what came from it is not just to support the memoir, but I have so many guests on that share their life and how they overcame challenges, specifically in the area of addiction, whether it be food or sugar or alcohol or money, and have come out a better version of themselves by putting down a habit that was inhibiting their growth and their life progress.
 And it's been absolutely incredible.